horodnicm7/contribtest/README.md

 2. Fixed the jinja templates
 3. Split the legacy code into modules, depending on the local functionality
 4. Reorganized the code
+5. Documented the code
-5. Added unit tests
+6. Added unit tests
-6. Added integration tests
+7. Added integration tests
+8. Added README and .gitignore files